diversen/coscms/profiles/README.txt

 The dir will be used for making profiles which describes an install of distinct type of sites.
 So far there is made room for three profiles for testing.

-Default is the default install profile.
+osnet is the default install profile.
-Bartels is an example site with a gallery and an event calendar Coscms is the coscms.org install profile.

-When creating an install profile use the command:
+For creating / adding / delting see:

-./coscli.sh profile --create-profile my-profile
+./coscli.sh profile -h

-This will create a profile from current site settings All modules current ini file settings and config/config.ini settings It will export all modules as an array in module.php where $_PROFILE_MODULES holds all info about the modules at the time when the profile were created.
+This happens when you create a profile:

+All modules current ini file settings and config/config.ini settings will be exported as an array to profile/yourprofile/profile.inc where
+$_PROFILE_MODULES holds all info about the modules at the time when the profile were created.

-Finally it will export which template is being used.
+Finally it will export which templates is being used and which is enabled.